A density bound for triangle-free $4$-critical graphs: Properties of a minimum counterexample

 \end{proof}

-Let $D_{3}(G)$ be the subgraph of $G$ induced by the vertices of degree three.
-Now we will build towards showing that $D_{3}(G)$ is acyclic, and further if a vertex of degree three is in a triangle, then it is the only vertex of degree three in this triangle.
+Let $D_{3}(G)$ be the subgraph of $G$ induced by the vertices of degree $3$.
+Now we will build towards showing that $D_{3}(G)$ is acyclic, and further if a vertex of degree $3$ is in a triangle in $G$, then it is the only vertex of degree $3$ in this triangle.

-\begin{definition} For an induced subgraph $R$ of $G$, where $R \neq G$, we say $u,v \in V(R)$ are an \textit{identifiable pair} if $R + uv$ is not $3$-colourable. \end{definition}
+\begin{definition} For an induced subgraph $R$ of $G$ where $R \neq G$, we say $u,v \in V(R)$ are an \textit{identifiable pair} if $R + uv$ is not $3$-colourable. \end{definition}